wiegerw/aitools/README.md

 ### main features
 * support for binary decision trees, random forests and probabilistic circuits
-* support for generative forests (an embedding of random forests in probabilistic circuits)
+* support for generative forests (to encode random forests in probabilistic circuits)
 * the code is written in modern C++
 * the code is based on precise mathematical specifications
 * the code is clean, efficient and easy to generalize